ShadAhm/angularJs.keruC/README.md

 # How to use
 **Note**: Current version of keruC is stil work-in-progress.
 Use at your own risk.

-Include keruC in your HTML file (reference after Angular):
+Include keruC in your HTML file (reference after AngularJs):
 ```html
 <script type="text/javascript" src="/angularjs.keruc.js"></script>
 ```